-Chana Masala is a classic.
-And now, my recipe from page 85 of my updated first book, The Indian Slow Cooker, has been perfected for the Instant Pot.
-I've given you ingredients and instructions for 1 cup of chickpeas.
-I'm excited I got to this in the midst of a nutty high-energy dog, 2 teens going stir crazy at home, and 3 sets of contractors in and out of my home on any given day.
-Sigh.
-To get a head start, purchase or make my Chana Masala blend.
-It's a classic spice made slightly tart with dried pomegranate seeds and green mango powder.
+Desi Corner: Chana Masala is slightly confusing.
+It's the name of the curried chickpea dish you order from your favorite Indian restaurant.
+It's also the name of the spice blend we use specifically for this dish.
+My Chana Masala spice blend is made slightly tart with dried pomegranate seeds and green mango powder.
 The instructions on how to make your own are in my books.
 You can also use any brand you have on hand.
 The key to Chana Masala?
 It has tart ingredients like dried mango powder and dried pomegranate seeds.
 If you don't have it, but still want to make this recipe?
 No problem.
 Add an extra teaspoon of garam masala and/or also add a teaspoon or two of dried mango powder (Amchur powder).

-Instant Pot Chana Masala - Curried Chickpeas
+Instant Pot Chana Masala, Curried Chickpeas

-Pressure Cooker Size: 3Q or larger
+Pressure Cooker Size: 3 quart or larger

-TOTAL: 50 minutes plus manual release time
+TOTAL: 53 minutes + manual release time

-Makes: 3 1/4 cups
+Makes: 6 cups

-1 cup kabuli chana (dried white chickpeas), picked over and washed
+2 cups kabuli chana (dried white chickpeas), picked over and washed

-2 teaspoons oil or ghee
+1 tablespoon oil or ghee

 1 pinch hing (asafoetida) (optional)